-How Effective Is Wegovy for Fast Weight Loss?
+How Effective Is the Wegovy Weight Loss Approach?

 First, let’s be clear that we are not recommending this drug for weight loss: fast, slow or in between!
 It was FDA approved only for people who have a very serious weight problem.
-Ozempic also contains semaglutide but has not received FDA approval for weight loss.
-It is approved to help control type 2 diabetes.
+It is not intended to help people lose 5 to 10 pounds so they look great in a bathing suit.